reims2/reims2-docs/src/philscore.md

 >
 > Future plans include improving the algorithm, but for now, we are focusing on replicating the old system.

+## Glossary

+- `lens`: Refers to either OS or OD of an existing pair of glasses in the storage.
+- `rx`: The desired prescription.
+- `delta`: The absolute difference between a value of the desired prescription and the lens.

 ## Algorithm Overview

 The glasses matching process is executed in the following sequence: